katjone/react_todo_walkthrough/sprints/Sprint1.md

-## Sprint 1: React Router
+# Sprint 1: React Router

-We're going to use React Router today to introduce it as a concept.
-However, it isn't strictly necessary for this application.
+We're going to use React Router to handle our views.
+However, it isn't necessary for this application.
 We're really just going for exposure here.
 There's a lot to learn about react router and we'll just be scratching the surface.
 If you want to dive deeper, checkout [this tutorial](https://github.com/reactjs/react-router-tutorial)

-We need React Router in the same way that we needed Angular routers.
 We need a way to link to various urls to components in our application.
-Because our application will be a SPA, we still want to preserve different application-states via the url.
+Because our application will be a SPA (Single Page Application,) we still want to preserve different application-states via the url.
 This Todo app's application-states (not to be confused with component state) will just be the root url and a url to all todos(`/` and `/todos`)

 ### Creating Routes
 Routes in React are just React components as well!
 Since we've installed the `react-router-dom` dependency, we'll start by wrapping our `App` Component in a `BrowserRouter` component available to us from `react-router-dom`.